Locally grown, farmers market, local farmers

 How "locally grown” is the bottle you're holding?

-But let's get real for a second.
-Consider the scale of even a smaller skincare brand.
-The idea that all plant ingredients come from one magical farm, a backyard, or just foraged from the wilderness even for a small brand is a bit of a stretch.
+Let’s get real for a second.
+Consider the scale of a skincare brand.
+The idea that all plant ingredients come from one magical farm, a backyard, or are foraged from the wilderness is a bit of a stretch, even for a small brand.

-Think about it - most manufacturers' lowest order is around 5,000 units per product (the majority higher).
+Think about it - most manufacturers' lowest order amount permitted is around 5,000 units per product (the majority are higher).
 That's a lot!
-If a brand's products are small in size, and the locally grown ingredient is in a very small amount, it’s a little more realistic.
-But your small to average skincare company is selling way WAY more than 5,000 units!!!
+If a brand's products are small in size, and the locally grown ingredient is used in a very small amount, it’s a little more realistic.
+But, your small to average skincare company sells way more than 5,000 units!

 So, how “locally grown” or “wild-crafted” are the bottles on your shelves, really?

 It feels like we’re left hanging without the full story.
-We need to peel back those layers and demand transparency about the true origins of our skincare products.
+Let’s peel back those layers and demand transparency about the true origins of our skincare products.

-There are too many brands that talk up the locally grown farm vibe of their ingredients.
+Why do many brands talk up the locally grown farm vibe of their fresh ingredients?

 Why the skepticism?
-Well, several reasons, but here are my top three:
+Well, for several reasons, but here are my top three:

 1. Some of their ingredients aren’t grown or manufactured in North America.

-2. The astronomical amount of raw material needed and costs to make their ingredients is unlikely for a small independent brand.
+2. Obtaining the astronomical amount of raw material needed and extra costs to make their ingredients is unlikely for a small independent brand.

-3. Many organic farmers aren’t certified organic due to the cost and time-consuming process.
+3. Many local small organic farmers aren’t certified organic due to the cost and time-consuming process.

 The truth is, most skincare brands work with suppliers, not directly with local growers or farmers.

 The majority of suppliers are middlemen, sourcing their ingredients from other suppliers.
-There are a few that source their ingredients directly from manufacturers who work with the actual growers.
-So, the “locally grown” claims we see on product labels aren’t exactly accurate.
+There are a few suppliers who source their ingredients directly from manufacturers who work with the actual growers.
+As you can see, the “locally grown” claims we see on product labels aren’t exactly accurate.

 Let’s stop the locally grown farmer greenwashing and simply be honest and transparent.

 Brands should openly state where their ingredients come from.
-Say you get it from local suppliers who get it from farmers in these countries.
+They can say they get ingredients from local suppliers who get them from farmers in certain countries.
 It’s not so hard.

-But then these companies likely wouldn’t be able to charge their exorbitant price tag if you knew the traceability of their “seed to skin” products.
-I know of so many pricy products that are "locally grown" yet looking at their ingredients, damn sure they import at least 80% of it.
-They mask the truth behind appealing but vague “locally grown” labels.
+But, then these companies likely wouldn’t be able to charge their exorbitant price tag if you knew the traceability of their “seed to skin” products.
+I know of many pricy products that are "locally grown," but looking at their ingredients, I'm pretty damn sure they import at least 80% of it.
+They mask the truth behind appealing, but vague “locally grown” labels.

 Traceability is a choice businesses can make.
-Yet, you as a consumer have a right to know your skincare products' ingredient traceability.
+And you as a customer have a right to know your skincare products' ingredient traceability.

 Surf+Slope is Locally Grown Skincare

 Enter Nation Botanics, a skincare brand with a commitment to truly locally grown skincare and a visible supply chain.
 Nation Botanics aims to break these vague and misleading sourcing and sustainability claims.
-To ensure you know where each ingredient you're putting on your precious face is from.
+I strive to ensure you know where each ingredient you apply on your precious face is from.

 Not all of the businesses Nation Botanics sources from have certifications, such as organic, but they’ve shared their specific organic and/or regenerative farming practices.
-Bypassing the need for formal certifications in my mind.
+These conversations bypass the need for formal certifications in my mind.
 This is because, as noted above, not all farmers get these certifications due to financial and logistical constraints.
 A certification is a certification.
 It doesn't reflect a farmer's commitment to certain standards.

-As a small independent yet big-thinking start-up, Nation Botanics aims to disclose every component.
+As a small and independent, yet big-thinking start-up, Nation Botanics aims to disclose every component.

 Nation Botanics is beyond basic ingredient transparency.